darthleonard/archaos/README.md

 -------------------------------------------------------------------------------------------------------------

   -- create api --
-dotnet new sln	take name of the current folder and create a solution file dotnet new webapi -o schoolapi	create webapi project on output directory dotnet sln add schoolapi	add project to solution dotnet dev-cetrs https --trust	Trust dotnet sdk certificate(windows & mac only) dotnet watch run	to listen every changes on the code dotnet new gitignonre	to generate fitignore file
+dotnet new sln	                    take name of the current folder and create a solution file dotnet new webapi -o schoolapi	    create webapi project on output directory dotnet sln add schoolapi	          add project to solution dotnet dev-cetrs https --trust	    Trust dotnet sdk certificate(windows & mac only) dotnet watch run	                  to listen every changes on the code dotnet new gitignore	              to generate fitignore file